chung-leong/react-seq/doc/timeout.md

 ## Parameters

 * `limit` - `<number>` Maximum amount of time to wait for the first item from a generator before resorting to new fallback content (or state).
+No change to current setting if omitted.
 * `newFallback` - `<Element>` or `<AsyncFunction>` The new fallback element.
 If it's a function, it'll be called and its returned value used as the fallback.
+No change if omitted.
+* `return` `<number>` The actual limit, taking into consideration the limit imposed by [`limitTimeout`](./limitTimeout.md)

 ## Timeout Explained